top of page

 What about world organizations?

 Resources are strained and limited.
 Food costs are surging across North and East Africa due to the record high grain prices due to the Russian invasion.
+Though the US has mentioned releasing aid to "asking nations," nothing has been budgeted.

 "Donors are experiencing compassion fatigue, which limits our ability to assist, resulting in people's starvation."